icannos/Todd/Readme.md

 the generated sequence level aims at selecting the best candidates in a beam and the token level aims at detecting potentially wrong tokens in the generated sequence.

+It revolves around two concepts: scorers and filters.
+The scorers are used to score the input, token or ouput and filters leverage these scores to produce masks to decide what to keep or reject.

+For benchmarking purpose we tend to only use scorers to dump the scores and compte statistics.
+In practice though, we would want to use filters to select the best candidates.

 ## Installation